Golem: Sources of the Prague narrative

 A few slightly earlier examples are known, in 1834 and 1836.

 All of these early accounts of the Golem of Prague are in German by Jewish writers.
 They are suggested to have emerged as part of a Jewish folklore movement parallel with the contemporary German folklore movement.

 The origins of the story have been obscured by attempts to exaggerate its age and to pretend that it dates from the time of the Maharal.
 Rabbi Yudel Rosenberg (1859–1935) of Tarłów, before moving to Canada where he became one of its most prominent rabbis, is said to have originated the idea that the narrative dates from the time of the Maharal.
 Rosenberg published Nifl'os Maharal (Wonders of Maharal) (Piotrków, 1909), which purported to be an eyewitness account by the Maharal's son-in-law, who had helped to create the Golem.
+Rabbi Meir Mazuz commented that Rosenberg was a forger and stories of the Maharal creating a Golem stem from Rosenberg's fabrication.

 Rosenberg claimed that the book was based upon a manuscript that he found in the main library in Metz.
 Wonders of Maharal "is generally recognized in academic circles to be a literary hoax".
 Gershom Sholem observed that the manuscript "contains not ancient legends, but modern fiction".
 Rosenberg's claim was further disseminated in Chayim Bloch's (1881–1973) The Golem: Legends of the Ghetto of Prague, English edition 1925.

 The Jewish Encyclopedia of 1906 cites the historical work Zemach David by David Gans, a disciple of the Maharal, published in 1592.
 In it, Gans writes of an audience between the Maharal and Rudolph II: "Our lord the emperor ...
 Rudolph ... sent for and called upon our master Rabbi Low ben Bezalel and received him with a welcome and merry expression, and spoke to him face to face, as one would to a friend.
 The nature and quality of their words are mysterious, sealed, and hidden."

 But it has been said of this passage, "Even when [the Maharal is] eulogized, whether in David Gans' Zemach David or on his epitaph ..., not a word is said about the creation of a golem.
 No Hebrew work published in the 16th, 17th, and 18th centuries (even in Prague) is aware that the Maharal created a golem."
 Furthermore, the Maharal himself did not refer to the Golem in his writings.
 Rabbi Yedidiah Tiah Weil (1721–1805), a Prague resident, who described the creation of golems, including those created by Rabbis Avigdor Kara of Prague (died 1439) and Eliyahu of Chelm, did not mention the Maharal.
 Rabbi Meir Perils' biography of the Maharal published in 1718 does not mention a golem.